- Computational Social Science

 Once the third semester eptition has been approved, a formal letter will be sent to the student and Graduate School for their office to update the expected graduation date.

 - For example, the expected graduation date of a student who should be graduating after the standard 1-year / 2-semester program in May 2021, will be changed to a three-semester program with an expected graduation date of December 2021.

 Students will then be able to and required to participate in pre-enroll for next upcoming term.

 For U.S. Citizens, nothing additional will be required at this point.

 International students will be required to follow the directions of the Office of Global Learning (ISSO) to extend their I-20.

-You'll be asked to provide your advisor information on the form, please be sure to list Barbara Woske as your advisor.
+You'll be asked to provide your advisor information in the online form, please be sure to list Barbara Woske as your advisor.

-Students are solely responsible for making sure to apply for an extension of their I-20.
+Students are solely responsible for making sure they apply for an extension of their I-20.

 Please be aware that additional Financial Certification documents will be required in order to have the I-20 form extended.